Wunkolo/libsai/README.md

 ## sai.ssd

 Used only for `sai.ssd`
-Handled the same as user-files but with a different block size of `1024`, having `Table-blocks` at block indexes at every multiple of 128 block with all 127 blocks after being "Data-Blocks".
+Handled the same as user-files but with a different block size of `1024` and `Table-blocks` indexes at every multiple of `128`.
-Needs more research.

-`sai.ssd` seems to have multiple log files stored in here symbolic headers:
+`sai.ssd` seems to have multiple log files stored with symbolic headers:
 - "++FSIF logfile++"
   - Seems to be related to file-security and encryption
 - "++VFS logfile++"